Skip to Content

 • 2.00 Credits

 This course introduces students to the theory and practice of a beginning classical ballet technique.
-It emphasizes discipline, posture, alignment, balance and muscular control necessary for the execution of basic ballet barre and center exercises.
+It emphasizes discipline, posture, alignment, balance and muscular control neccessary for the execution of basic ballet barre and center exercises.
 Movement is presented by means of demonstration, description and exploration.
 This course is repeatable for credit.

 • 2.00 Credits